On this page:

 Update #2 - custom rear cog - 3D-printed plastic for hyperglide splines single-speed hub

-I recently got a new Brompton (the main frame broke -- metal fatigue.
+A bit more than a year ago I got a new Brompton (the main frame broke -- metal fatigue.
 The bike was about 15 years old).
 I thought I would move the five-speed hub over, but I decided I liked the single-speed (a couple of pounds lighter, for one thing!).
 But I still wanted belt drive, of course.

 I also made a new, smaller and thinner idler pulley, which is here.